freemind001/simple-python-telegram/README.md

 # simple-python-telegram
-Lightweight Telegram API wrapper in python for projects that need basic telegram text functionality
+Lightweight Telegram API wrapper written in python for projects that need basic telegram text functionality.
+Supports sending and recieving messages with proper error handling.